How to fit your blog in the sales funnel

-The content on the top of the funnel are for help selling your product.
+The content on the bottom of the funnel are for help selling your product.
 They can be demo, free trial, customer stories, comparison sheet, webinar, or special event.

-Your blog fits in the bottom of the funnel.
+Your blog fits in the top of the funnel.

 It’s primary function is to generate cold traffic, capture their attention, tell them about your brand, and be able to retarget them.